BreuerLabs/DaredEVAL/README.md

 # MI-Eval: Re-thinking Defense Application and Evaluation for Model Inversion

-MI-Eval is a collection of tools for researching model inversion attacks and defenses for deep facial recognition models.
+MI-Eval is a collection of tools for researching model inversion attacks and defenses for deep classification models.

 ## Table of Contents